Free, NHS hearing aids are under threat. Together, we can fight unfair restrictions across Staffordshire

-There are five other CCGs providing healthcare across the county of Staffordshire, none of which have imposed restrictions on the provision of hearing aids – yet.
+There are 5 other CCGs, the organisations that buy NHS services for the patients in their areas, across the county of Staffordshire, none of which have imposed restrictions on the provision of hearing aids – yet.

 - Stafford and Surrounds